nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

   - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the Security Server administrators of the local X-Road infrastructure.
   - In case of federated X-Road systems, download the external configuration source anchor and distribute the anchor along with the anchor’s hash value to the federation partners.
   - Reconfigure the management services addresses in the management service Security Server.

+## 4.4 Managing the TLS certificates

+Access rights: Security Officer

+### 4.4.1 Registration and Management Service TLS certificate

+Registration and Management Service TLS certificate is used to secure the communication between:
+- the management Security Server and the member management web service;
+- a Security Server and the registration web service.

+To see Registration and Management Service TLS certificate info, follow these steps.

+1. In the Navigation tabs, select Settings --> TLS certificates.
+2. Locate the Management service TLS certificate section and click certificate hash.

+To download Management Service TLS certificate, follow these steps.

+1. In the Navigation tabs, select Settings --> TLS certificates.
+2. Locate the Management service TLS certificate section.
+3. Click button Download certificate and save the prompted file.

+To re-create Management Service key and self-signed certificate, follow these steps.

+1. In the Navigation tabs, select Settings --> TLS certificates.
+2. Locate the Management service TLS certificate section and click button Re-create key.
+3. Confirm the re-creating by clicking Confirm.
+4. Complete the activities defined in section [4.4.1.1 Necessary activities after changing certificate](#4411-necessary-activities-after-changing-certificate)

+To generate Management Service certificate signing request, follow these steps.

+1. In the Navigation tabs, select Settings --> TLS certificates.
+2. Locate the Management service TLS certificate section and click button Generate CSR.
+3. Read the information and enter Distinguished name and click button Generate CSR.
+4. Save prompted file into a safe place.
+5. Apply for a TSL/SSL certificate from a trusted Certificate Authority (CA) using the CSR file.

+To upload Management Service certificate, follow these steps.

+1. In the Navigation tabs, select Settings --> TLS certificates.
+2. Locate the Management service TLS certificate section and click button Upload certificate.
+3. Find the proper certificate file and click Open, to finish certificate uploading click button Upload.
+4. Complete the activities defined in section [4.4.1.1 Necessary activities after changing certificate](#4411-necessary-activities-after-changing-certificate)

+#### 4.4.1.1 Necessary activities after changing certificate

+When the key and certificate are rotated, and mTLS is enabled between the management Security Server and the management services, the new certificate must be updated to the management Security Server.
+To add new certificate follow Security Server User Guide [UG-SS](#13-references) instruction in section "Managing Information System TLS Certificates".

+**ATTENTION!**
+- The changed TLS certificate is added in the global configuration `private-params.xml` part.
+The global configuration generation interval on the Central Server and the global configuration fetching interval on the Security Server depend on the system parameters.
+The system parameters are specified in the [UG-SYSPAR](#13-references) section "Center parameters: [admin-service]" and "Configuration Client parameters: [configuration-client]".
+With the default values, a new Registration and Management service TLS certificate is usable for the authentication certificate registration request on the Security Server side after ~1.5 min.
+- The changed TLS certificate is automatically detected by Nginx within five minutes after the change.

 # 5. Configuration Management